JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 Grinders

 The disc grinders are found at the top of the machine.
 To use them, simply open the circular lids and pour in as many coffee beans as you need.
-No grinding is required on your part as the machine is fully automatic, and you'll know when they're being used as you'll hear a (very) loud grinding sound when making your coffee - and every time the coffee machine is turned on.
+No grinding is required on your part, as the machine is fully automatic.
+You'll know when they're being used as you'll hear a (very) loud grinding sound when making your coffee—and every time the coffee machine is turned on.

 Panoramic one-touch control panel

-Upon start-up, a 'Jura' animation is shown across the three screens before the menu showing all the coffees you can select from.
-If anything needs to be cleaned or rinsed, the screens will display this before showing the coffee menu.
+Upon start-up, a 'Jura' animation is shown across the three screens before the menu, showing all the coffees you can select from.
+The screens will display anything that needs to be cleaned or rinsed before showing the coffee menu.

 It's intuitively easy to select from the menu.
-The drinks don't all fit on one page, so there are arrows guiding you to the rest of the selection.
+The drinks don't all fit on one page, so arrows guide you to the rest of the selection.
 As I used the coffee machine over time, my regulars started to be displayed first, so I could easily choose a flat white or a latte macchiato as soon as it was turned on.

 After selecting your coffee, a screen pops up where you can customize the brew.
-This, of course, varies depending on which coffee you choose, but there is an impressive amount of customization on offer here.
-Coffee strength, milk foam volume, and milk/coffee ratios can all be adjusted on sliding scales, so you can really play around and find your optimal setting.
-Once you have, you can set favorites that you can quickly select next time you use the machine.
+Of course, this varies depending on which coffee you choose, but there is an impressive amount of customization on offer here.
+Coffee strength, milk foam volume, and milk/coffee ratios can all be adjusted on sliding scales so you can play around and find your optimal setting.
+Once you have, you can set favorites to quickly select the next time you use the machine.

-Saying that, there is a pretty notable flaw with the control panel.
-When on the coffee menu, certain coffees will be greyed out if there aren't enough beans in the grinders.
+Saying that there is a pretty notable flaw with the control panel.
+Certain coffees will be greyed out on the coffee menu if there aren't enough beans in the grinders.
 Once you pour more beans in, the coffees will become available again, and you can select them as normal.
-But what often happened is that I'd select one of these coffees, the machine would start brewing, then a window would pop up saying 'Fill right (or left) bean container.'
-You then have a very short amount of time to fill the container again and press the screen so that it doesn't cancel.
-If you're not quick enough, or if you fail to touch the right screen, the coffee would stop mid-brew, using up the beans you previously put in and leaving you with a few splashes of coffee.
-It seems to be a huge design oversight, and one that ended up with me wasting a lot of coffee as you can't go back and resume the brew.
-It would be more user-friendly, and would make more sense, if the coffees are only available to select if there are enough beans for the whole brewing process, not just the first step.
+But what often happened is that I'd select one of these coffees, the machine would start brewing, and then a window would pop up saying, 'Fill right (or left) bean container.'
+You then have a very short time filling the container again and pressing the screen so it doesn't cancel.
+If you're not quick enough or fail to touch the right screen, the coffee will stop mid-brew, using up the beans you put in and leaving you with a few splashes of coffee.
+It seems to be a huge design oversight that resulted in me wasting a lot of coffee as you can't return and resume the brew.
+It would be more user-friendly and make more sense if the coffees were only available to select if there were enough beans for the whole brewing process, not just the first step.

-Of course, this can be avoided by having plenty of coffee beans to hand at all times and making sure the containers are always at least half-filled - which shouldn't be too difficult for anybody who can afford this coffee machine.
-But when you're running low, the last thing you need is to be wasting the last few beans on half a coffee.
+Of course, this can be avoided by having plenty of coffee beans to hand at all times and making sure the containers are always at least half-filled—which shouldn't be too difficult for anybody who can afford this coffee machine.
+But when you're running low, the last thing you need is to waste the last few beans on half a coffee.

 JURA GIGA 10 coffee machine display panel